-Core requirements and expectations of the new model, which will begin January 1, 2019, include the following:
+Core requirements and expectations of the new model, which began January 1, 2019, include the following:

-- The new Total Cost of Care Model will begin on January 1, 2019 for a 10-year term, so long as Maryland meets the model performance requirements. - Average annual hospital cost growth per capita for all payers must not exceed 3.58 percent per year.
+- The new Total Cost of Care Model will run for a 10-year term, so long as Maryland meets the model performance requirements. - Average annual hospital cost growth per capita for all payers must not exceed 3.58 percent per year.
 The State has the opportunity to adjust this growth limit based on economic conditions, subject to federal review and approval. - Maryland commits to saving \$300 million in annual total Medicare spending for Medicare Part A and Part B by the end of 2023.
-The Medicare savings required in the TCOC Model will build on the ongoing work of Maryland stakeholders, which began in 2014. - Resources will be invested in primary care and delivery system innovations, consistent with national and State goals to improve chronic care and population health. - The Model will help physicians and other providers leverage voluntary initiatives and federal programs to align participation in efforts focused on improving care and care coordination, and participation in incentive programs that reward those results.
-These programs will be voluntary, and the State will not undertake in setting Medicare and private fee schedules for physicians and clinicians. - Maryland will set aggressive quality of care goals. - Maryland will set a range of population health goals.
+The Medicare savings required in the TCOC Model will build on the ongoing work of Maryland stakeholders, which began in 2014.
+Maryland reached \$273 million in annual TCOC savings in CY 2018, achieving \$869 million cumulative TCOC savings over the course of the All-Payer Model. - Resources will be invested in primary care and delivery system innovations, consistent with national and State goals to improve chronic care and population health. - The Model will help physicians and other providers leverage voluntary initiatives and federal programs to align participation in efforts focused on improving care and care coordination, and participation in incentive programs that reward those results.
+These programs will be voluntary, and the State will not undertake in setting Medicare and private fee schedules for physicians and clinicians. - Maryland will set aggressive quality of care goals.

+Maryland will set a range of population health goals.

-Additional information about the new Total Cost of Care Model can be found at https://hscrc.maryland.gov/Pages/tcocmodel.aspx
+Additional information about the new Total Cost of Care Model can be found at https://hscrc.maryland.gov/Pages/tcocmodel.aspx.